 ISJKM was founded 2009 in Tokyo and is located in London.

-In accordance with the results of the General Meeting of June 2015 in Vienna, the following members currently form the Executive Board:
+In accordance with the results of the General Meeting of 23 September 2023 in Oxford, the following members currently form the Executive Board: